TIBCOSoftware/snappydata/docs/monitoring/monitor-manage.md

 3 rows selected
 ```

-To view the members of cluster, queryl:
+To view the members of cluster, query:

 ``` pre
 snappy> show members;